chloetruax/MMM-RedditAww/README.md

-# Reddit Writing Prompts Module
+# Reddit Aww Module

-Simple magic mirror module that pulls a set number of posts from r/WritingPrompts.
-This was written to allow ideally 5 posts but could show more to get your creating brain going.
+Simple magic mirror module that pulls a set number of posts from r/Aww.
+This will take the top posts from `hot` in `r/aww` and display them.
+It will display a random post and then refresh them until all posts are used once.
+It will then pull the new top posts (there might be some overlap depending on the `postChangeTime`) and cycles through them.